Educating health professionals on the nutrition and health benefits of avocados (AV20003)

 The program will combine a range of resources, tools, information materials and research to achieve its goal, including:

-This project is a strategic levy investment in the Hort Innovation Avocado Fund.
+This project was a strategic levy investment in the Hort Innovation Avocado Fund.